Sámara

 Sámara is a district of the Nicoya canton, in the Guanacaste province of Costa Rica.

 History

-Sámara was established on 26 November 1971 by Decreto Ejecutivo 2075-G. Segregated from Nicoya.
+Sámara was established on 26 November, 1971 by Decreto Ejecutivo 2075-G. It was split from Nicoya.

 Geography

 Sámara has an area of km^{2} and an elevation of metres.

 Demographics

 For the 2011 census, Sámara had a population of inhabitants.

 Villages

 The administrative center of the district is the town of Sámara.

-Other villages in the district are Bajo Escondido, Barco Quebrado, Buenavista, Buenos Aires, Cambutes, Cangrejal, Cantarrana, Chinampas, Esterones, Galilea, Palmar, Panamá, Playa Buena Vista, Primavera, Pueblo Nuevo, Samaria, Santo Domingo, Taranta, Terciopelo and Torito.
+Other villages in the district are Bajo Escondido, Barco Quebrado, Buenavista, Buenos Aires, Cambutes, Cangrejal, Cantarrana, Chinampas, Esterones, Galilea, Palmar, Panamá, Playa Buena Vista, Primavera, Pueblo Nuevo, Samaria, Santo Domingo, Taranta, Terciopelo, and Torito.

 Transportation

 Road transportation

 The district is covered by the following road routes: